Cibiv/Teaser/README.md

 cd Teaser
 ./install.py
 ```

+Important: Teaser requires an internet connection during installation in order to download the mappers.

 To see if everything is working, you can try benchmarking mappers for a simple E. coli dataset using:

 ```